 Other issues arise with blended families.
 See my article: “Estate Planning Issues for Blended Families“.

 A legal mess can be avoided with proper estate planning.
-For further information (or if you need to make a Will) please contact Alex Boardman on 8362 6400 or email Alex Boardman.
+For further information please contact Michelle Crichton on 8362 6400 or email Michelle Crichton.
 Join our mailing list to receive updates and advice on current issues.